-Catherine McGraw has been director of the College Counseling office for six months, and in that time, she has made it her mission to expose Williston students in earlier grades to the college-search process.
+Catherine McGraw has been director of the College Counseling office for 12 months, and in that time, she has made it her mission to expose Williston students in earlier grades to the college-search process.
 As part of that process, she strives to help students identify a college or university that best fits their unique strengths and interests.

-As her first year in this position unfolds, she’s been beyond pleased to witness Williston students meet with success as acceptance letters arrive from Dartmouth, Georgetown, Kenyon, University of Pennsylvania, Vassar, Williams, and many more.
+As her first year in this position wraps up, she’s been beyond pleased to witness Williston students meet with success as acceptance letters arrive from Dartmouth, Georgetown, Kenyon, University of Pennsylvania, Vassar, Williams, and many more.
 Building on that success, she’s instituted new initiatives and continued other tried-and-true programs that provide students and parents what they need to choose the college that fits them best.

 “My philosophy emphasizes reflection and self-awareness,” McGraw said.
 “As students engage in a college search, I want them to feel that they are in the driver’s seat.”
 Continue reading →

 A delegation of 12 Williston students will join hundreds of students from across the globe to participate in a Model United Nations simulation at the Massachusetts Institute of Technology during the weekend of February 10-12.
 At Model UN, students represent delegates from United Nation member countries and debate international issues.

 The MIT conference is a three-day event where students will spend most of their time (8 hours a day) in various committees discussing and debating the most pressing international issues.
 The ultimate goal is to create consensus in the form of a resolution, or a proposal for how the UN should address the issue.
 Read more about the conference at our student-run Model UN blog.